eetusalm1nen/Whispers_tree/assignments/assignment.md

 ### Message.java

-The objects created from Message class should contain the message contents (the text) to be transmitted, as well as the current "color" of the message.
+The objects created from Message class should contain the message contents (the text) to be transmitted, as well as the amount of peers the message has gone through to reach this node (hop count).
 Each message should also have their own ID.
 Message class objects are used to transmit the "whispers" over the network, thus the class should implement a specific interface in order to be able to be sent over a network using ObjectStreams!

 Hint: The message ID can be used to prevent retransmission: if a message tagged with the same ID is received again, it can be thrown in the trash...